fluteds/tttools/readme.md

 - [turntable.fm profile](https://ttstats.pinnacleofdestruction.net/user/6048fa3647b5e3001a8f7869) - ping me! see if i'm online

 **Pull Requests**

-<br>create a `patch` branch to commit against as `dev` is no longer kept up to date. i merge my changes against main using a `feature\patch` branch so separate things can be kept isolated.
+Create a `patch` branch to commit against as `dev` is no longer kept up to date.
+I merge my changes against main using a `feature\patch` branch so separate things can be kept isolated.

 # **ttScripts**